ksator/lab_management/README.md

 ```

 You can now use the local copy of this remote repository.
+You need to run the below commands within the root of the project tree.

 # How to locate a mac address in the network
 Execute this python script